-- will be able to analyse and evaluate poetry, drama, prose, and non-fiction works by prominent Indian writers. - will be able to interpret the themes of identity, social realism, post-colonialism and cultural nuances present in the literary texts studied. - will demonstrate and understand the techniques such as allegory, symbolism, and sociopolitical commentary in the prescribed texts.
+- will be able to analyse and evaluate poetry, drama, prose, and non-fiction works by prominent Indian writers. - will be able to interpret the major themes in the Indian literary works. - will have acquired knowledge of techniques used by Indian authors.